 I moved to Ravenswood as of June 28th, and I'm still discovering it.
 Want to help show me around the neighborhood?

 Problem: Too many lawyers in Chicago.
 Solution: go to South Korea.

-Update: Korea was really great, but I've returned to Chicago now (since last October).
+Update: Korea was really great, but I've returned to Chicago now (for over a year already).
 If you like what you read, send me a message.

 So I realize this combo is an epic stretch, but I'm keeping this paragraph on here because you just never know who will see it.)
 My dream girl: Someone who likes Mystery Science Theater 3000 AND American football (or other sports to a lesser degree).
 If you think you have that mix, then here's...

 I was personally insulted by Dane Cook (crappy American comedian who I used to think was hilarious) for wearing a hawaiian shirt (he later autographed it).

 My eyes have been complimented by heterosexual waiters in Paris (ok, one waiter).

 I was hit by a bus, but sustained virtually no injuries.

 I once fell off a stage in front of about 7,000 people.
 You 'd think that'd be embarrassing, but no, it wasn't.

 I try to twist almost everything into a joke.
 That has about a 48% success rate, but it goes up to 62% once people know what I'm talking about (percentages based on numbers that sounded good at the time of composition).